YLu-1258/YLU_blog/_posts/2023-08-27-Java-hacks.md

 }
 ```

-##
+## Optimizing Games

 Now that we have gotten our menu to work recursively, we could work on optmizing our game.
+The idea is that I could create a parent class called `GameObject` which will contain basic parameters of my games.
+I would then create subclasses inheriting from this `GameObject` class.

 ```java